-Overall it is a story that gives a message that irrespective of what and where you are, if you want anything, you can achieve it.
-In this case the rat, spider and children join hands to help their grandparents from the dirty plans of the Shark.
-The riddle part of the story is a bit week and focuses more on the emotional aspect of the one trying to solve it rather than the puzzle itself.
+Overall it is a story that gives a message that irrespective of what and where you are if you want anything, you can achieve it.
+In this case, the rat, spider, and children join hands to help their grandparents from the dirty plans of the Shark.
+The middle part of the story is a bit week and focuses more on the emotional aspect of the one trying to solve it rather than the puzzle itself.
 I think this is where a little more logic and knowledge of the city could have been woven.
-There are a few parts where the author seems to be in educating mood, which is interesting if you do not know already but may get boring otherwise.
+There are a few parts where the author seems to be in educating mood.
+Which is interesting if you do not know already but may get boring otherwise.

 Overall, it is an enjoyable quick read.
 Pick it up as a gift for the young ones around you.